List of high commissioners of New Zealand to Vanuatu

-The High Commissioner from New Zealand to Vanuatu is New Zealand's foremost diplomatic representative in the Republic of Vanuatu, and in charge of New Zealand's diplomatic mission in Vanuatu.
+The high commissioner of New Zealand to Vanuatu is New Zealand's foremost diplomatic representative in the Republic of Vanuatu, and in charge of New Zealand's diplomatic mission in Vanuatu.

-The High Commission is located in Port Vila, Vanuatu's capital city.
-New Zealand has maintained a resident High Commissioner in Vanuatu since 1987.
+The high commission is located in Port Vila, Vanuatu's capital city.
+New Zealand has maintained a resident high commissioner in Vanuatu since 1987.

-As fellow members of the Commonwealth of Nations, diplomatic relations between New Zealand and Vanuatu are at governmental level, rather than between Heads of State.
-Thus, the countries exchange High Commissioners, rather than ambassadors.
+As fellow members of the Commonwealth of Nations, diplomatic relations between New Zealand and Vanuatu are at governmental level, rather than between heads of state.
+Thus, the countries exchange high commissioners, rather than ambassadors.